 Let’s start with business introspection.
 Ask these questions about your immediate needs, identify the gaps, and add a reasonable amount of growth projection:

-• Is my facility manufacturing a product?
+- Is my facility manufacturing a product?
 You want to use an MRP.
-These systems can be supported by a WMS for managing inventory, but the complexity of process-based manufacturing requires specialized systems.
+A WMS can support these warehouse software systems for managing inventory.
+However, the complexity of process-based manufacturing requires specialized systems.

-• Is my facility storing the finished goods?
+- Is my facility storing the finished goods?
 A WMS system is the appropriate choice.
 While some WCS software has inventory tracking functions, these systems will not be as robust.
-If considering a WES, make sure it has the inventory management features you need.
+If considering a WES, make sure it has the warehouse inventory management features you need.

-• Am I planning on deploying Robotics in the warehouse?
-Running a blend of WMS for order and inventory management that supports integration to a WCS is the best of both worlds.
-Avoid buying solutions that limit your options when acquiring robotics by supporting only a few standards.
+- Am I planning on deploying Robotics in the warehouse?
+Running a blend of WMS warehouse software for inventory management that supports integration to a WCS is the best of both worlds.
+Avoid buying warehouse software that limits your options when acquiring robotics by supporting only a few standards.

 There’s also the “trusty” option of just using your ERP.
 We’ve dedicated an entire article on why that’s a bad idea: Inventory Fulfillment in ERP vs. WMS Software, What’s the Difference?